Jayson Gaddis: Founder of The Relationship School

 01:10:31.24 – Brian David Crane

-Television was a way for advertisers to get at kids in the nineteen fifty s and so that’s why they were super happy with Mickey Mouse Club being so popular all of a sudden.
-The kids were stationary and they could have whatever cocoa puffs or whatever was popular in the 1950’s like you know, presented to them over and over again right?
-And um.
+Television was a way for advertisers to get at kids in the 1950s and so that’s why they were super happy with Mickey Mouse Club being so popular all of a sudden.
+The kids were stationary and they could have whatever coco puffs or whatever was popular in the 1950’s like presented to them over and over again, right?

-So yeah I think that attention economy stuff just you and I both we have you know we work online.
-We have digital businesses and um, you know we make our living there.
-But it’s also yeah I think there’s a real agent appropriate component to it.
+So yeah I think that attention economy stuff just you and I both.
+We have you know we work online.
+We have digital businesses and we make our living there.
+But I think there’s a real agent appropriate component to it.
 Yeah.

 01:11:04.82 – Jayson Gaddis